Floating Away: Fibromyalgia

 Beyond the widespread pain, fibromyalgia presents a range of challenging symptoms.
 The pain itself is often described as a constant dull ache, burning, throbbing, or stabbing sensation that affects both sides of the body and areas above and below the waist.
 This pain is often accompanied by:

-Profound Fatigue: This isn't just everyday tiredness; it's a persistent and overwhelming exhaustion that doesn't improve with rest, often described as a flu-like malaise.
+Profound Fatigue: This isn't just everyday tiredness; it's a persistent and overwhelming exhaustion that doesn't improve with rest.
+Many describe it as a flu-like malaise.

-Sleep Problems: Many with fibromyalgia struggle with difficulty falling or staying asleep, or they wake up feeling unrefreshed, even after a full night's rest, due to non-restorative sleep.
+Sleep Problems: Many with fibromyalgia struggle with difficulty falling or staying asleep.
+They often wake up feeling unrefreshed, even after a full night's rest, due to non-restorative sleep.

-Cognitive Issues ("Fibro Fog"): This includes difficulties with memory, concentration, and slowed thinking, making everyday tasks feel mentally taxing.
+Cognitive Issues ("Fibro Fog"): This includes difficulties with memory, concentration, and slowed thinking.
+Everyday tasks can feel mentally taxing.

 Increased Sensitivity: People with fibromyalgia are often highly sensitive not only to pain but also to light touch, temperature changes, loud noises, and bright lights.